 (4) Let the cookie dough rest for at least half an hour in the refrigerator .

-ut it with your child's favorite cookie cutters.
+(5) Roll the dough and cut it with your child's favorite cookie cutters.

-(6) Arrange the cookies on a cookie sheet and
+(6) Arrange the cookies on a cookie sheet and brush them with egg yolk .

 (7) Bake the cookies in the middle of the oven until they become light yellow .
 It takes about 10 - 15 minutes in an oven at 350 F .
 (This should be a job for a grown up !)